cloudnative-pg/docs/versioned_docs/version-1.27/operator_conf.md

 ---
 id: operator_conf
-sidebar_position: 27
+sidebar_position: 260
-title: Operator Configuration
+title: Operator configuration
 ---

-# Operator Configuration
+# Operator configuration
 <!-- SPDX-License-Identifier: CC-BY-4.0 -->

 The operator for CloudNativePG is installed from a standard